-The first and foremost thing is to focus on your products’ users, for which you must know your users well.
-You need to know what their needs, aspirations, expectations, likes, dislikes, motivations are from your product or the area of interest.
-How do you do that?
-Normally, you would think that I know everything about my users, but it may not be the right perception for what users really want.
-Never have an inside out approach, but actually use scientific methods and research to know deeply about users.
-Treat them like human beings and then use scientific research methodologies to elicit all of these needs and expectations.
+The first and foremost thing is to focus on your products’ users, understand their needs, aspirations, expectations, likes, dislikes, motivations from your product or the area of interest.
+Normally, you would think that I know everything about my users, but your perception may not be right.
+Treat your users like human beings and then use scientific research methodologies to elicit all of these needs and expectations.

 User experience research, ethnography and certain types of surveys are best ways to know about the users.
 You observe your users using your product in their context, listen attentively to what they say and interpret what they feel.
 This can be done effectively through user experience research.
 Create personas and experience journeys for these different types of users and then your journey to take the next steps in design really begins.